jekyll/minima/_posts/2021-12-10-graphviz-graphs-w-Jekyll.md

 ### II.
 Using [d3.js](https://github.com/d3/d3) & [d3-graphviz](https://github.com/magjac/d3-graphviz) & [hpcc-js/wasm](https://github.com/hpcc-systems/hpcc-js-wasm) libraries

 I've also tried to adopt [okamoto's](https://oko.io/howto/graphviz-in-markdown/) way of doing graphviz.
 Let's see a few examples of how the charts actually look like down 👇.
+The issue with these is that they sink all the way to the bottom of the markdown file organization... and I don't know how to fix them now...

 **A graphviz chart example**
 ```dot